fernandr/mcp-postman/README.md

-Bring a model context protocol (MCP) server in action, and explain:
+Bring a model context protocol server (MCP) in action, and explain:

 - Generate a MCP server from Postman
 - Deploy the server
 - Test the server in Cursor (LLM orchestrator)

-The MCP server connects to the OpenWeather API.
+The MCP server in this example connects to the OpenWeather API.

 Credits: